CenterForDigitalHumanities/rerum_server/API.md

   "images": [],
   "height": 1000,
   "@type": "sc:Canvas"
-}
+}]
 ~~~

 ## POST

 ### Create

-Add a completely new object to RERUM and receive the location
-in response.

 | Patterns | Payloads | Responses
 | ---     | ---     | ---
 | `/v1/create.action` | `{JSON}` | 201: `header.Location` "Created @ `[@id]` `{JSON}`

+- **`{JSON}`**—The object to create
+- **`{JSON}`**—Containing various bits of information about the create.
+The object looks like

+Add a completely new object to RERUM and receive the location
+in response.
 Accepts only single JSON objects for RERUM storage.
-Mints a
-new URI and returns the object's location as a header.
-If the
+Mints a new URI and returns the object's location as a header.
-object already contains an `@id` that matches an object in RERUM,
+If the object already contains an `@id` that matches an object in RERUM,
 the API will direct the user to use [update](#update) instead.

-- **`{JSON}`**—Containing various bits of information about the create.
-The object looks like
 ~~~ (json)
 {
   "code" : 201,